joshuajnoble/ofxBLEDevice/README.md

 ofxRFduino
 ==========

-talk to your BLE device using openFrameworks
+talk to your BLE device using from iOS using openFrameworks.

+Requires iPhone 5+ and iOS 7+

+Conceptual background forthcoming ;)